nicolepdotme/techdegree-project-4/README.md

 ### Sass web style guide project for [Treehouse Front-End Techdegree](https://join.teamtreehouse.com/techdegree/)
 #### 📓 Instructor: Multiple - see Team Treehouse Front-end Techdegree link above
 #### 👩‍💻 Student: Nicole Peery

+## Project Overview:

+My challenge for this project was to create rules to style a web page using a set of given class names.
+I created a Sass project using partials, variables, extends, and mixins to apply the styles and classes to a style guide page.

 ## Tools/skills used:
 * HTML5
 * CSS3